jakeorr/eternal-ratings-api/README.md

-# eternal-ratings
+# eternal-ratings-api

-A node.js app to rate a set of Eternal cards, and render grouped output to the terminal.
+A node.js app to rate Eternal cards.
+Built to be used as an api for other projects.
+Provides terminal rendering

 This is an initial attempt to get something working that I can use.
 It's mainly aimed at sorting and rating sealed/draft card lists.
 It uses ratings spreadsheets I've found online, and the excellent resources from [Eternal Warcry](https://eternalwarcry.com/cards/download).
-More features and support to come!

 ![example](https://raw.githubusercontent.com/jakeorr/eternal-ratings/master/img/example.png)